 - Baking Pan 10-11 inches

-To achieve an excellent result with our cocoa and orange juice cake, use ingredients at room temperature.
+For the best result with our cocoa and orange juice cake, use ingredients at room temperature.

 2) Grate the orange zest and squeeze its juice.

-5) Preheat the oven to 350/355°F.
+5) Preheat the oven to 350°F.

 6) Sift together the flour, cocoa, and baking powder and add them to the creamy mixture.
-Also add the vanillin, salt, milk, grated zest, and orange juice.
+Also, add the vanillin, salt, milk, grated zest, and orange juice.

-To check if the cake is ready, insert a skewer stick which should come out perfectly dry and clean.
 Immediately remove the cocoa and orange juice cake from the oven.
-Once cold, you can slice the cocoa and orange juice cake or split it in half to fill it (in this case, I recommend letting it rest for at least a day), glaze it, or simply dust it with powdered sugar.
+Once cooled, you can slice the cake or divide it in half to fill it (in this case, I recommend letting it rest for at least a couple of hours), glaze it, or simply dust it with powdered sugar.